The 4 Best Conversion Rate Optimization chapter of 2024

 Pictures and Video

 A successful website is usually very visual.
-People get deferred away from huge chunks of text, and images and videos are great for breaking the text up.
+People get deferred away from huge chunks of text, and images and videos are great for breaking text up.

 Images should always be relevant to the surrounding text – people will notice if you just randomly insert an image.